Updated June 19, 2023

 - Automatic reformatting – This feature enables the table to automatically adjust the formatting with alternate shading taking into effect.

-- Automatic adjustment of charts and other objects – Through this feature, you can add rows to the table and any object that uses it and the concerned table data will automatically include the new data.
+- Automatic adjustment of charts and other objects – This feature allows you to add rows to the table.
+Anything that uses it and the concerned table data will automatically include the new data.

-- Summarizing with Pivot Table – Another remarkable feature present in the table formatting tools include the automatic up date of Pivot Table.
+- Summarizing with Pivot Table – Another remarkable feature in the table formatting tools includes the automatic update of the Pivot Table.
 For instance, if you add data to the table, Excel would automatically expand the source range of the Pivot Table to reflect the concerned changes.

-The other important feature that should be mastered is the “Autofill” option in Microsoft Excel that helps in filling out numbered data in columns and rows thus saving you hours of data entry.
+The other important feature that should be mastered is the “Autofill” option in Microsoft Excel, which helps fill outnumbered data in columns and rows, thus saving you hours of data entry.
 This Autofill option can be used for formulas without typing keystrokes.
-Learning Excel formulas that include using Auto fill for formulas makes the work simple.
-Majority of people using Excel are not aware of Auto fill feature that can save time of data entry.
-The method of using this feature involves typing data into the first cell that ends in a number and then clicking and holding the lower right hand corner of the cell and then dragging the mouse down the column.
-By doing this you can see that the number on the right will automatically increment for each cell.
+Learning Excel formulas that include using Autofill for formulas makes the work simple.
+Most people using Excel are unaware of the Autofill feature that can save data entry time.
+This feature involves typing data into the first cell that ends in a number, then clicking and holding the lower right-hand corner of the cell, and then dragging the mouse down the column.
+Doing this lets you see that each cell’s number on the right will automatically increment.

-Using Auto fill option for formulas can save a lot of time.
-For instance, when averaging all of the values in a column by using Average formulae can be extended to other columns in an Excel sheet by auto fill feature for doing the same calculation at the bottom of each other column.
+Using the Autofill option for formulas can save a lot of time.
+For instance, when averaging all of the values in a column by using Average formulae can be extended to other columns in an Excel sheet by auto-fill feature for doing the same calculation at the bottom of each additional column.

-The procedure involves clicking and holding the lower right hand corner of the cell where the data/number is just typed in the formula and then dragging it across the other columns to the right of it.
-On releasing the mouse, all of those column calculations will automatically be corrected for the right column letter without typing another keystroke in few minutes.
+The procedure involves clicking and holding the lower right-hand corner of the cell where the data/number is just typed in the formula and then dragging it across the other columns to the right of it.
+After releasing the mouse, all those column calculations will automatically be corrected for the proper column letter without typing another keystroke in a few minutes.

-Presentation of data in the form of graphs, charts, diagrams plays an important role in making the reports presentable.
-Therefore, the key skill lies in learning the fundamental design principles featured in Microsoft Excel in the form of “Align or distribute option”.
-Aligning charts for power point presentations require more professional look with some additional formatting tips.
-For instance, you can resize the charts to the same height (for instance 3 x 6 inches) by following these steps by using Excel as shown herein below-
+Data presentation in graphs, charts, and diagrams is essential in making the reports presentable.
+Therefore, the critical skill lies in learning the fundamental design principles featured in Microsoft Excel as the “Align or distribute option.”
+Aligning charts for PowerPoint presentations requires a more professional look with additional formatting tips.
+For instance, you can resize the charts to the same height (for example, 3 x 6 inches) by following these steps using Excel as shown herein below-

-- Press Ctrl key while selecting all charts
+- Press the Ctrl key while selecting all charts

 - Go to Format Tab | Object